Jesús Tartilán

-Jesús Tartilán Requejo (born 2 August 1940) is a Spanish retired footballer who played as a midfielder, and a current coach.
+Jesús Tartilán Requejo (2 August 1940 – 19 March 2024) was a Spanish retired footballer who played as a midfielder, and a coach.

 Playing career

 Born in Lugo, Galicia, Tartilán was a SD Ponferradina youth graduate, and made his senior debuts in 1960.
 In the following year, he moved to Real Betis in La Liga, but failed to appear in any official matches for the club, being also loaned to Cultural y Deportiva Leonesa in 1962.

 In 1963, Tartilán moved to Segunda División with Cádiz CF. He made his professional debut on 23 February 1964, starting in a 1–2 away loss against CA Ceuta; it was his maiden appearance for the club.

-In the 1964, summer Tartilán joined RCD Espanyol, and made his top level debut on 7 February 1965, playing the full 90 minutes in a 4–2 home win against Real Zaragoza.
+In the summer of 1964 Tartilán joined RCD Espanyol and made his top level debut on 7 February 1965, playing the full 90 minutes in a 4–2 home win against Real Zaragoza.
 He left the Pericos in June, and subsequently represented CE L'Hospitalet, Ponferradina, UD Melilla and Cleveland Stokers, retiring with the latter in 1969.